-You can track our osprey chicks (from both 2012 and 2013) using the map and tabs below, or follow the instructions to view the migration in Google Earth.
+You can track our osprey chicks (from various years) using the map and tabs below, or follow the instructions to view the migration in Google Earth.
 Regular updates are also available on our blog.

 Select the year chicks fledged:Reset map Full screen

 This male osprey hatched on Monday 21 May 2012 at the Scottish Wildlife Trust's Loch of the Lowes Wildlife Reserve in Perthshire.
 Its mother - affectionately known to many as 'Lady' - is thought to be the oldest breeding osprey in the UK.
 'Blue 44' was satellite tagged on Monday 2 July 2012 by osprey expert Roy Dennis.
 Unfortunately, since Nov 2012 we have not been receiving data on Blue 44.

 First seen on Tuesday 12 June 2012, this male osprey hatched at one of the Scottish Wildlife Trust's Angus reserves.
 To protect the nest's location, we have located the first point on the osprey chick's journey over the county town of Forfar.
 'Blue YD' was satellite tagged on Tuesday 17 July 2012 by osprey expert Roy Dennis.